Opinion | D.C.’s homicide crisis isn’t just about guns. It’s about why people are willing to kill.

 D.C.
 Police Chief Robert J. Contee III: “Very troubling . . . lives that matter in our city were unnecessarily taken away too soon.”

 D.C.
-Council member Charles Allen (D-Ward 6), chair of the Committee on the Judiciary and Public Safety: “Today, the District experienced the very painful marker of 200 homicides.”
+Council member Charles Allen (D-Ward 6), chairman of the Committee on the Judiciary and Public Safety: “Today, the District experienced the very painful marker of 200 homicides.”

 Already, that marker has been surpassed.
 On Tuesday afternoon, a 23-year-old resident was fatally shot in the parking lot of a store in Southeast Washington.
 And on Thanksgiving eve, an 18-month-old boy died after being shot inside an apartment, also in Southeast.